Mor Chhainha Bhuinya: Release and impact

 Initially, no one was willing to distribute the movie.
 So the writer-director Satish Jain and his brother decided to distribute the film themselves.
 Exhibitors were apprehensive of the idea of screening a Chhattisgarhi film.
 But Satish Jain requested exhibitors to release the film in Raipur, Durg, and Bilaspur on the occasion of Diwali on October 27, 2000.
 Initially released with just 3 prints, the subsequent demand after the film became a superhit, meant that producers released additional 12 prints.
 Post release a new song was added.
 The film is culturally significant as three days after the release of the film, the state of Chhattisgarh was created.
-The film is credited with reviving the Chhattisgarhi film industry, as after its release nearly 2 dozen chattisgarhi films went on floor within few weeks.
-Not just film exibitors but transporters also benefited from the film's release as they ferried people to and from towns and villages where there were no cinema halls, to the cities to watch the movie.
+The film is credited with reviving the Chhattisgarhi film industry, as after its release nearly 2 dozen Chhattisgarhi films went on floor within few weeks.
+Not just film exhibitors but transporters also benefited from the film's release as they ferried people to and from towns and villages where there were no cinema halls, to the cities to watch the movie.